pilicurg/RestTester/README.md

 # RestTester
 a REST tester written in Python, Runs REST API tests which are defined by several test cases written in JSON format.
+This scripts exploits the excellence of [Requests](https://github.com/kennethreitz/requests) module which makes it very simple to implement.

 ## Features
 - test cases are written in JSON format